ExxtraV/elnsburg-continuum-site/README.md

 - `(/admin)` for novel chapters
 - `(/admin/wiki)` for wiki entries

+## Authoring

+Use double brackets to link to wiki pages.
+Writing `[[elnsburg-overview]]` in your chapter or wiki entry will automatically link to `/wiki/elnsburg-overview`.

 ## Deploy
 - Vercel recommended: import repo, set `NEXT_PUBLIC_SITE_URL` env (e.g., https://your-domain)
 - Static hosting also works with `next export` (limited features).